SOU PLAN

 Where will official updates be posted?

 Yes.
-There will be regular communications from President Bailey via SOU email and those emails will be posted on this site: https://sou.edu/president/messages/
+There will be regular communications from President Bailey via SOU email.
+Watch for monthly video updates from President Bailey here.

 How can I get involved in decision-making or advocacy efforts?

-Students are encouraged to share their feedback via email at presidentsoffice@sou.edu Students are encouraged to meet with your student leadership (ASSOU) who communicates with SOU Administration regularly.
+Students are encouraged to share their feedback via email at presidentsoffice@sou.edu.
+Students are also encouraged to meet with your student leadership (ASSOU), who communicates with SOU Administration regularly.

 SOU Office of the President